jjallaire/draftpod/src/components/guide/articles/multi-player.md

 ## Multi-Player

 Multi-player mode enables you to conduct a simulated 8-person draft even when you have only have 2 or 3 actual players available.
 While there are other ways to draft with a small handful of players, they inevitably compromise on depth and quantity of available cards, so aren't nearly as rich in strategy (and fun!) as a full draft.
-Draftpod multi-player mode lets you draft with a friend or small group in a fashion that feels much more like a real 8-player draft.
+Multi-player mode lets you draft with a friend or small group in a fashion that feels much more like a real 8-player draft.

 In multi-player mode you conduct the draft online (along with draft bots that fill in an 8 person table), and then use the resulting deck lists to either assemble decks from a paper set cube, or play games online using MTG Arena [Direct Challenge](https://mtgarena-support.wizards.com/hc/en-us/articles/360001447063-Direct-Challenge-FAQ).